Introduction

 What type of sandpaper should I use for different cabinet materials?

-Yes, if you’re working with softwood, start with 120-grit sandpaper, while hardwoods may require 150-grit or finer for optimal results.
+For softwood, start with 120-grit sandpaper, while hardwoods may need 150-grit or finer for the best results.

 How can I ensure a dust-free environment while sanding?

-Yes, if you close windows, use a vacuum to clean up dust frequently, and consider using a damp cloth to wipe surfaces before and after sanding.
+To keep dust at bay, close windows, use a vacuum to clean up regularly, and wipe surfaces with a damp cloth before and after sanding.

 What should I do if I accidentally damage the cabinet surface while sanding?

-Yes, if you notice any damage, you can fill in dents or scratches with wood filler, sand it smooth once dry, and then continue with your preparation.
+If you see any damage, fill in dents or scratches with wood filler, sand it smooth once it’s dry, and then proceed with your preparation.